zetkin/express-zetkin-auth/README.md

 any application credentials, first register your application with the Zetkin Platform.

 The key should be kept secret.
-Avoid writing it in code that could be accessed by others, e.g. on GitHub.
-Instead, store your secret elsewhere and inject it using an environment variable (via e.g. `process.env.ZETKIN_APP_KEY`) or some other means.
+Avoid storing it in code that could be accessed by others, e.g. on GitHub.
+Instead, store your app key elsewhere and inject it using an environment variable (via e.g. `process.env.ZETKIN_APP_KEY`) or some other means.